LCTI-AnTang/binary_steatosis_classifier/README.md

 with the following options:
 - Dataset: csv file with filenames and steatosis scores, and definition if each image is for training or validation.
 - Architecture: VGG16, InceptionV3 and Resnet50 are implemented in arch_builder.py.
 Default is VGG16-dropout.
-- Transfer Learning: 'None' or path to weights file.
+- Transfer Learning: 'None' or path to a weights file.
 - Input size: One dimension.
 The model will resize all images to a square shape.
 Default is 128.
 - Images directory: path to images directory.
 All images referenced in the dataset must be in this directory.
 - Task: Dichotomized steatosis setting.
 0 for S0 vs >=S1, 1 for <=S1 vs >=S2, 2 for <=S2 vs S3, 9 for all tasks in sequence.
+- Mode: 'val' for training and validation, 'test' for testing.
+Default is 'val'.
+If 'test', must have a weights file given in 'transfer learning'.

 ## Contact information